brittpinder/ios-reference/other/grand-central-dispatch/README.md

 ## Main and Global Dispatch Queues

-The examples thus far have used custom, created queues, however iOS provides five dispatch queues for you to use: One serial queue (Main) and four concurrent queues (Global) of varying prioirty.
+The examples thus far have used custom, created queues, however iOS provides five dispatch queues for you to use: One serial queue (Main) and four concurrent queues (Global) of varying priority.
 You can still create your own dispatch queues if necessary, but usually the provided ones are enough.

 <br/>